Academic Expectations and Program Requirements

 For programs which include a professional internship (see individual Program Requirements), a student will spend an appropriate period of time under the supervision of a practicing professional in business, an educational institution, government agency, or industry.
 The objectives of the internship are two-fold:

-- to enable students to demonstrate the ability to apply training and knowledge by making an identifiable contribution in an area of practical concern to the industry or organization in which the internship is served; and
+- demonstration of a student’s ability to apply training and knowledge by making an identifiable contribution in an area of practical concern to the industry or organization in which the internship is served; and

-- to enable students to function in a non-academic environment, and in a position in which they will become aware of organizational approaches to problems in addition to those traditional approaches with which students are familiar.
+- experience in a non-academic environment, and in a position in which they will become aware of organizational approaches to problems in addition to those traditional approaches with which students are familiar.

-An internship report should be prepared by a student in accordance with guidelines established by a student’s major department, a student’s advisory committee, or other appropriate body.
+An internship report should be prepared by a student in accordance with guidelines established by a student’s academic unit, advisory committee, or other appropriate body.
 The report should be submitted to the advisory committee and to any other organization which may be specified for specific programs.
 The internship report must be the original work of a student.

 An internship, if utilized as part of a student’s degree requirements, should be undertaken near the end of the student’s educational program, after the student has had the opportunity to establish a solid theoretical base for an internship experience.